 Scotch eggs: part curious oddity, part absolutely tantalizing mash up of burger and egg.
 My scotch egg inspiration is none other than Mel from The Clothes Make the Girl.
 You may know her as the fantabulous creator of cookbook Well Fed 2.
 Her Scotch Eggs recipe in Well Fed (the original) were nothing short of mind-blowing, and I’ve loved them ever since.

-This is one of the 30 recipes featured in my upcoming ebook, The Paleo Athlete, coming in January!
-Click here to check out a preview chapter.
+This is one of the 30 recipes featured in my award-winning book, The Performance Paleo Cookbook!

 - 6 medium eggs

-- 1 Tablespoon homemade gingerbread spice mix (click for recipe)
+- 1 tbsp homemade gingerbread spice mix (click for recipe)

-- In a large bowl, combine the ground pork, gingerbread spice mix, salt, pepper and honey (optional).
-Mix until combined but don't over mix…that'll make the meat tough.
-Now it's time to assemble the scotch eggs.
+- In a large bowl, combine the ground pork, gingerbread spice mix, salt, pepper and optional honey.
+Mix until combined but don't over mix; that'll make the meat tough.
+Now it's time to assemble the Scotch eggs.

 - Place on the baking sheet.
 Bake for 15-20 minutes.
 Eat hot or cold.

-- Serve with any kind of dipping sauce.
+Serve with any kind of dipping sauce.
 I like mine with a dollop of homemade Paleo sriracha or some easy Paleo ghee Hollandaise.
-MMMM!